syncfusion-content/wpf-docs/wpf/DockingManager/Getting-Started.md

 {% endhighlight %}

-### Setting Visual Styles
+### Set Visual Styles

-Docking Manager supporting various visual styles using [SfSkinManager](C:\Users\Selvaganapathy\Desktop\Navigate to SfSkinManager Documentation# "").
-To apply Visual Studio style on current layout, following step will helps
+Docking Manager supports various visual styles by using the [SfSkinManager](C:\Users\Selvaganapathy\Desktop\Navigate to SfSkinManager Documentation# "").
+To apply Visual Studio style on the current layout, refer to the following steps.

-* Refer the following assemblies with the project
+* Refer to the following assemblies with the project
 1. Syncfusion.SfSkinManager.Wpf
 2. Syncfusion.Thems.VisualStudio2013.Wpf